heber-silva/CKA-Obsidian-Vault/Security/Multi-tenancy.md

 When you’re running a SaaS application, you may want the ability to offer different Quality-of-Service (QoS) tiers of service to different tenants.
 For example, you may have freemium service that comes with fewer performance guarantees and features and a for-fee service tier with specific performance guarantees.
 Fortunately, there are several Kubernetes constructs that can help you accomplish this within a shared cluster, including network QoS, storage classes, and pod priority and preemption.
 The idea with each of these is to provide tenants with the quality of service that they paid for.
 Let’s start by looking at networking QoS.

 Typically, all pods on a node share a network interface.
 Without network QoS, some pods may consume an unfair share of the available bandwidth at the expense of other pods.
-The Kubernetes [bandwidth plugin](https://www.cni.dev/plugins/current/meta/bandwidth/) creates an [extended resource](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#extended-resources) for networking that allows you to use Kubernetes resources constructs, i.e. requests/limits, to apply rate limits to pods by using Linux tc queues.
-Be aware that the plugin is considered experimental as per the [Network Plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#support-traffic-shaping) documentation and should be thoroughly tested before use in production environments.
+The Kubernetes [bandwidth plugin](https://www.cni.dev/plugins/current/meta/bandwidth/) creates an [](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#extended-resources) for networking that allows you to use Kubernetes resources constructs, i.e. requests/limits, to apply rate limits to pods by using Linux tc queues.
+Be aware that the plugin is considered experimental as per the [](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#support-traffic-shaping) documentation and should be thoroughly tested before use in production environments.

 For storage QoS, you will likely want to create different storage classes or profiles with different performance characteristics.
 Each storage profile can be associated with a different tier of service that is optimized for different workloads such IO, redundancy, or throughput.
 Additional logic might be necessary to allow the tenant to associate the appropriate storage profile with their workload.